 Presumption of Community Property for Property Acquired During Marriage

-Texas follows a legal principle called the “inception of title doctrine.”
-Under this rule, the character of property as separate or community property is fixed at the time that the spouses acquire the property.
-As long as the property is acquired during marriage, it will be presumed to be community property unless it can be clearly shown that the property falls within one of the categories of separate property.
+Texas follows a legal principle called the inception of title doctrine.
+Under this rule, the character of property as separate or community property is fixed when the spouses acquire the property.
+As long as the property is acquired during marriage, it will be presumed to be community property unless it can be shown that the property falls within one of the categories of separate property.
 Texas case law indicates that there are several circumstances where this can occur:

 - Property Transferred by One Spouse to Another – One spouse transfers property to the other spouse.
-Story v.
-Marshall, 24 Tex.
-305, 308 (1958).
 The rationale is that a transfer to the other spouse is probably a gift.
 Because gifts made during the marriage are separate property, the conveyance is presumed to create a separate property interest in the spouse that receives the property.

 - Property Acquired by Both Spouses Using Consideration Provided by One Spouse – One spouse uses separate property consideration to pay for property acquired during the marriage and takes title to the property in the name of both spouses.
-Smith v.
-Strahan, 16 Tex.
-314 (1856).
 This is a variation on the example above.
 If one spouse contributes all of the funds from separate property, that spouse could take title as separate property.
-If, instead, the deed names both spouses, Texas law assumes that the spouse that provided the funds from separate property intends to make a gift of half the property to his or her spouse.
+If, instead, the spouse names both spouses on the title, Texas law assumes that the spouse that provided the funds from separate property intends to make a gift of half the property to his or her spouse.

 Each of these examples were resolved in court at expense to both parties.
 If the parties intend for the property to be separate property, the deed to the property should clearly state that the property will be the separate property of one spouse and the basis for characterizing the property as separate property.
 It is best for the spouse who will not hold title to the property to sign a Marital Property Agreement (sometimes called a Partition and Exchange Agreement) to evidence his or her consent to separate property arrangement.
 The Marital Property Agreement should be recorded in the land records with the deed.